-You may feel tired and stressful when traveling with kids for a long journey.
+You may feel tired and stressed when traveling with kids for a long journey.
 They can bother you with their frequent episodes of motion sickness.
 The problem of motion sickness affects a few children more than others.
-While this trouble does not seem to affect most toddlers and infants, children ages 3 to 12 are especially susceptible.
+While this trouble does not affect most toddlers and infants, children ages 3 to 12 are especially susceptible.

 Bend roads or strong smells in the car can lead to travel sickness.
 These sicknesses vanish when your child gets older.
 Car sickness may be hard to stop when it begins, so it’s better to prevent it.
-In this article, we bring you some tips to avoid car sickness in children.
+This article brings some tips to avoid car sickness in children.

 What is Motion Sickness?

-Motion sickness is an uncomfortable feeling in the abdomen that arises when the child is traveling in a car/bus/boat/plane.
+Motion sickness is an uncomfortable feeling in the abdomen that arises when the child travels in a car/bus/boat/plane.
 The child may struggle with nausea, and they would vomit because of the uncomfortable feeling.

 What causes motion sickness?

-When the child travels in a car, the child's sensory organs are sending a signal to the brain that she's not in motion.
-But other parts of the body can feel that the child is in motion, so they send the opposite message.
+When the child travels in a car, her sensory organs signal to the brain that she's not in motion.
+But other body parts can feel that the child is in motion, so they send the opposite message.
 These opposing brain signals make the kid feel nauseated.

 Signs Of Motion Sickness in Children